US jobless claims tick up to 745,000 as layoffs remain high - WTMJ

 “The source of all labor market damage continues to be COVID-19,” said AnnElizabeth Konkel, economist at the Indeed Hiring Lab.
 “Increased vaccine distribution is promising, since the public health situation must improve for there to be a full economic recovery.
 When we completely return to ‘normal’ is still unknown.”

 On Friday, though, economists have forecast that the government will report a strong job gain for February of near 200,000, which would raise hopes that layoffs will slow.
 Optimism is rising that increasing vaccinations and a new federal rescue aid package that will likely be enacted soon will spur growth and hiring in the coming months.
-Many analysts foresee the economy expanding at an annual rate of at least 5 percent in the current quarter and 7 percent for all of 2021.
+Many analysts foresee the economy expanding at an annual rate of at least 5% in the current quarter and 7% for all of 2021.

 Already, crucial sectors of the economy are showing signs of picking up as vaccinations increase, federal aid spreads through the economy and the Fed’s low-rate policies fuel borrowing and spending.
 Last month, America’s consumers bounced back from months of retrenchment to step up their spending by 2.4% — the sharpest increase in seven months and a sign that the economy may be poised to sustain a recovery.

 The solid gain suggested that many people were growing more confident about spending, especially after receiving $600 checks that went to most adults early this year in a federal economic aid package.
-Additional relief is likely for American households and businesses as Congress considers President Joe Biden’s proposal for a new aid package amounting to $1.9 trillion.
+Additional relief is likely for American households and businesses as Congress considers Biden’s new aid package.

 At the same time, rising bond yields in the financial markets are pointing to worries that higher inflation could be on the way as the economy recovers.
 This week, Lael Brainard, a member of the Fed’s Board of Governors, sought to calm investors by stressing that the Fed, while generally optimistic in its outlook, is still a long way off from raising interest rates or otherwise lessening its support for the economy.